5G-ERA/middleware/ACTION_SERVER_README.md

 3) In the top bar menu, select VCS and choose git.
 This will prepare the git application for Pycharm.
 4) In the top bar menu, select git --> clone --> copy the ssh clone from this repo
 5) *You may need credentaials as this is a private repo.
 Please generate a new ssh key --> https://docs.github.com/es/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys (Remember to run the command: start-ssh-agent.cmd once the key is generated and copy this one "id_rsa.pub" to the settings, ssh keys in your git profile.)
 6) With this, you will have a fully syncronize version of the git repo in pycharm.
-Please note ROS commands will not be recognised by Pycharm, only native python.
+Please note that ROS commands will not be recognized by Pycharm, only native python.

 ## Run the actionClient and Server: